gohugoio/hugo/content/templates/taxonomy-templates.md

 3. You can list all terms for a taxonomy
 4. You can list all taxonomies (with their terms)

-## Displaying a Single Piece of Content's Taxonomies
+## Display a Single Piece of Content's Taxonomies

 Within your content templates, you may wish to display the taxonomies that piece of content is assigned to.